-Curious superstitions were abundant in the early 1800s.
-One person listed a few of them noting that “if thirteen people sit down to a table together, one will die before a year has passed.
-Three candles burning at the same time in a room denotes death; the ticking of [an] insect [is] called the death-watch.”
-But not all superstitions were about death, some mentioned bad luck or misfortune.
+Some superstitions mentioned bad luck or misfortune.
 For instance, a broken looking-glass brought bad luck for seven years.
 Spilling salt was unlucky unless more salt was thrown over a person’s left shoulder.
 There was also bad luck from “passing under a ladder, seeing the new moon for the first time through glass, or two knives falling across each other.”
-Yet, these superstitions were not the only ones people believed in the early 1800s.
-People also believed in overlooking, the power of three, Irish fairies, spitting or sneezing, and sorcery or witchcraft.
+Yet, these superstitions were not the only ones that people believed in the early 1800s.
+There was a belief in overlooking, the power of three, Irish fairies, spitting or sneezing, and sorcery or witchcraft.

 Superstitious beliefs were not just popular in Glastonbury.
 Rural superstitions often involved the power of three.
 For instance, a ceremony of drawing a child through a cleft ash tree to effect a cure for rickets relied on the power of three.
 This ceremony was witnessed by one newspaper correspondent in 1833.
 He reported that to accomplish the cure, a young tree was split with a three-foot incision.
 Then two men “drew the parts forcibly asunder, until there was room enough to draw the child through.”
 After room had been made, the mother drew her child through the tree three times.
 However, the ceremony was not effective on its own.
 The child also had to be “washed for three successive mornings in the dew from the leaves of the ‘charmed tree.'”
 There was another power of three used to cure whooping-cough in rural areas.
 Affected children were drawn three times over the back and under the belly of a 3-year-old ass.
 Three hairs were then pulled from the ass and boiled in three tablespoons of milk.
 To cure the child, this concoction was then fed to the sick child three consecutive mornings.